Geomint/beer-time/README.md

 ### Features that will be developed in the future:
 - An option to purchase the products users can see on the website.
 - Advanced product information, including maps leading users to the closest place they can taste the beverage.
-- An option for users to opt-in to a mailing list to keep up to date with the latest from BeerTime.
+- An option for users to opt-in to a mailing list to keep up to date with the latest from BeerTime🍻.
 - Email authentication to provide a second level of security.
 - The ability to filter the beverages by type, abv% etc.